makgopajm/simple-log-service-infra/README.md

 - (Optional) Secrets Manager or CloudWatch access

 Save the Role ARN and add it to GitHub as AWS_ROLE_ARN.

-#### Running the CI/CD Workflow

-To deploy your infrastructure and application:

-- Go to your GitHub repository: **simple-log-service-infra**
-- Open the Actions tab
-- Locate the **build_deploy_ecr** workflow
-- Click "Run workflow" (manual trigger)

-#### This will:

-- Build Docker images (e.g., for Lambda functions)
-- Run tfsec, trivy, gitleaks
-- Push images to ECR
-- Deploy infrastructure and Lambda functions

 ## Monitoring & Observability